yangp0709/CS262/Design_Exercise3/experiments/clock_rate_experiments/clock_rate_experiments.md

   - **VM 1 (tick 1):** 2 SEND + INTERNAL vs. 58 RECEIVE events
   - **VM 2 (tick 1):** 1 vs. 59
   - **VM 3 (tick 6):** 397 vs. 0
-  The fast VM is extremely active, generating 397 events and sending no messages in return, while the slow VMs are flooded with 58–59 RECEIVE events but generate almost no active events.
+  The fast VM is extremely active, generating 397 events and receiving no messages in return, while the slow VMs are flooded with 58–59 RECEIVE events but generate almost no active events.
 This dramatic imbalance causes the slow VMs to have very long queues and, when they do process the backlog, to experience huge clock jumps.

 *Conclusion:* This “Mixed Extremes” scenario starkly illustrates how a high-speed machine can inundate slower ones.
 The imbalance between generated and received events in slow VMs leads to large clock adjustments and significant queue buildup, while the fast VM remains efficient and steady.